Application Instructions for RN / LPN Licensure by Endorsement

 - Answer all required questions.

-- Applications must be mailed to Arizona State Board of Nursing (not faxed or emailed).
+- Applications must be mailed to Arizona State Board of Nursing (not faxed).

 √ VERIFICATION OF YOUR ORIGINAL STATE OF LICENSURE